Certificates for the cloud management gateway

 Clients must trust the CMG server authentication certificate.
 There are two methods to accomplish this trust:

-- Use a certificate from a public and globally trusted certificate provider.
-For example, but not limited to, VeriSign or Thawte.
+Use a certificate from a public and globally trusted certificate provider.
+For example, but not limited to, DigiCert, Thawte, or VeriSign.
 Windows clients include trusted root certificate authorities (CAs) from these providers.
 By using a server authentication certificate issued by one of these providers, your clients automatically trust it.

-- Use a certificate issued by an enterprise CA from your public key infrastructure (PKI).
+Use a certificate issued by an enterprise CA from your public key infrastructure (PKI).
 Most enterprise PKI implementations add the trusted root CAs to Windows clients.
 For example, using Active Directory Certificate Services with group policy.
-If you issue the CMG server authentication certificate from a CA that your clients do not automatically trust, you need to add the CA trusted root certificate to internet-based clients.
+If you issue the CMG server authentication certificate from a CA that your clients don't automatically trust, add the CA trusted root certificate to internet-based clients.

 - You can also use Configuration Manager certificate profiles to provision certificates on clients.
 For more information, see Introduction to certificate profiles.